keithjgrant/Taming-CSS/Crawling/chapter5.md

 <img src="images/figure5-4.png"/>

 We can also align by `top` or `middle`.
 However we align the span, the browser will make room above or below the rest of the affected line of text to accomodate the larger font.
-We also see similar behavior if the span had a different `line height`.
+We also see similar behavior if the span had a different `line-height`.

 In our original example with the image, there were no descenders, so it aligned the bottom of the image on the baseline and only had to make room above the text.
 A vertical alignment of `bottom` would have the same result, since the bottom and the baseline of an image are the same.
-A vertical alignment of `top` would align the top of the image with the top of the text, making room below the text to accomadate the extra space.
+A vertical alignment of `top` would align the top of the image with the top of the text, making room below the text to accomodate the extra space.

-### Inline vs Block-level elements
+## Inline vs Block-level elements

 This behavior belongs to **inline** elements.
-Inline elements flow inline with the text of the page, almost as if they themselves are text (and often, they are).
+Inline elements flow inline with the text of the page, almost as if they themselves are text (and usually, they are).
 By default, the following elements are inline:

  * span
  * a